Dubal-prayag/Smart-Volume-Control-v3/README.md

 Show your thumb and index finger.

-The system measures the distance between them:
+The system measures the distance:

 🔊 Increase distance → Volume goes up